awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 **Important**
 This procedure is for servers and virtual machines \(VMs\) in an on\-premises or hybrid environment\.
 To download and install SSM Agent on an EC2 instance for Linux, see [Working with SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)\.

-Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation earlier in [Step 3: Create a managed\-instance activation for a hybrid environment](sysman-managed-instance-activation.md)\.
+Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-node activation earlier in [Step 3: Create a managed\-node activation for a hybrid environment](sysman-managed-instance-activation.md)\.
 You specify the Code and ID in the following procedure\.

 The URLs in the following scripts let you download SSM Agent from *any* AWS Region\.
 If you want to download the agent from a *specific* Region, copy the URL for your operating system, and then replace *region* with an appropriate value\.